vincanger/snippyly-demo-ts/README.md

-# Snippyly SDK React tutorial with TypeScript
+# Getting Started with Create React App

 This is a demo app to show you how to install and use Snippyly's basic features ✂️